 Select Multiple if each individual material has its own valve on the remote color stack for a particular pump.
 Select Single if there is more than one material using a single hose connected to the remote color stack.
 Select Disable if there are no remote color change valves (only solvent and air purge) for the pump.
-The Disable option is only available if Mix-at-Wall is enabled, and Single is only available for pumps that have more than one color change material.
+Single is only available for pumps that have more than one color change material.

-NOTE: Unless Disabled is selected, this must match the selection for Outlet Color Change unless.
+NOTE: Unless Disabled is selected, this must match the selection for Outlet Color Change.